phil-rice/focuson/lens/examples/tic_tac_toe/README.md

 This is an example of how to use the 'Lens' idea to manage state in react.

-It is an approach that is optimsed for the following:
+It is an approach that is optimised for the following:

 * We are displaying a block of json and there is a sensible mapping between the json and the components
      * We call this 'focusing on the json'